xXPinkkiPoni96Xx/ClickingGame64/README.md

 # Requirments
 - .Net 4.8
-- Directory where the application has access to (for save file).
+- Directory where the application has access to.
+(For save.cg64 save file)

 # Downloading
 - windows smart thingy will pop up cuz i have not signed a sertificate for this